Architect Cover Letter Examples and Templates (Expert Tips)

 • Use an official font that aligns with what appears on your resume, such as Calibri, Times New Roman, Arial, etc.

-• A complete architect cover letter should be brief and not more than 1 page.
+• A complete cover letter should be brief and not more than one page.

 A well-written cover letter should highlight your core architectural proficiencies, past accomplishments, and the primary motivation pushing you to express your interest in working for this architecture firm.